 Both our academic and administrative departments have submitted plans to the Safe Campus Opening Task Force to identify what barriers and dividers are needed in every space in their areas.

 If You're Not Feeling Well ...

 To protect the safety of everyone in our campus community, please do not attend class if you feel ill or if you’ve been exposed to the virus.
-Faculty will have course plans for fall that include alternate learning activities for students who are not able to attend class.
-In some cases, students who are unable to be in the classroom may be able to participate via remote connections, in others they may view recordings of class activities, and in others they may be given alternate assignments.
+Faculty will have course plans that include alternate learning activities for students unable to attend class.
+In some cases, students unable to be in the classroom may be able to participate via remote connections, in others they may view recordings of class activities, and in others they may be given alternate assignments.

 Classes will be different this semester.
 Some will be largely in-person, some will be online, and some will be hybrid classes, combining in-person and online.

-Please know that all classes will have some online components this semester, at least during the last two weeks of the semester.
-Most classes will have a hybrid structure with many traditional in-class elements available for remote viewing (such as videos of lectures), while face-to-face activities will focus on helping students deepen their understanding of course concepts.
+Please know that all classes will have some online components this semester.
+Most will have a hybrid structure with many traditional in-class elements available for remote viewing (such as videos of lectures), while face-to-face activities will focus on helping students deepen their understanding of course concepts.
 Other courses will be fully online, and these will include opportunities for students to interact with the instructor and with each other.
 Students may enroll in online courses, hybrid courses, or a mix of both.